aaronparker/aaronparker.github.io/_posts/2019-04-18-goodbye-wordpress-hello-jekyll.md

 ![Page performance result on WordPress]({{site.baseurl}}/media/2019/04/PerformanceBefore.png)

 That's probably OK on a broadband connection with a modern PC.
-Still and performance grade of D doesn't make me happy.
+Still, a performance grade of D doesn't make me happy.
 Here's the same page after migrating to Jekyll:

 ![Page performance result on Jekyll]({{site.baseurl}}/media/2019/04/PerformanceAfter.png)